christosgalano/WordPress-on-Azure/docs/Part-2-IaC.md

 </details>

-We create a Private DNS Zone and link it to the vnet.
+We create a private DNS zone and link it to the vnet.

-Afterwards, we create the flexible server which has a delegated subnet (vnet integration).
+Afterwards, we create the flexible server, which has a delegated subnet (vnet integration).

 Because the application expects a pre-existing database with the name *wordpress*, we create it.